cloudera/cmlutils/README.md

 ## Project migration in team context
 Before migrating the project created in team context, ensure that the team already exists in the target workspace.

+## Essential guidelines for retrying a successful/failed migration
+The utility has been meticulously designed to resume the export/import operation from the exact point where it left off in the event of failures.
+### Project files
+The utility employs rsync to facilitate the migration of project files.
+When the export/import command is rerun, it will synchronize the project files from the source to the destination.

+### Project settings/artifacts
+During a rerun, the project settings/artifacts (model/job/application) that have already been migrated will not be updated.
+Instead, only the missing artifacts in the target workspace will be migrated.
+This behavior aligns with the resume operation support in case of failures.
+The utility is not designed to support a sync operation between the source and target projects.
+If you wish to update the project that has already been migrated, it is advisable to delete the project in the target workspace and then rerun the migration.

 ## Batch Migration

 A sample script has been included in the [examples directory](examples) for batch migration.
 This script utilizes Python multithreading and reads the project list from the export/import-config.ini file.

+## Post migration guidelines

+* After the migration, the user's public SSH key will be reset.
+Please remember to update the SSH key in all external locations, such as the Git repository.
+* After the migration, the Model API key will be reset.
+Kindly ensure that you update all applications that utilize these APIs.

 ## Reporting bugs and vulnerabilities